cruxstack/terraform-aws-yopass/README.md

 - **User Authentication Layer**: An optional user authentication layer is available, securing access to the Yopass website using AWS Cognito.

-## Prerequisites

-- Terraform v0.13.0 or newer
-- An AWS account
-- Docker for building Yopass server artifact

 ## Usage

 ```hcl